 I am a short-lived creature of a day, passing through life as an arrow through the air.
 I have come from God and am returning to God, hovering over the great gulf.
 In a few moments, I will be seen no more.
-I will go into an unchangeable eternity!
+I will go into an unchangeable eternity with Jesus!

 The Holy Spirit’s word directed the first patriarchs (in Genesis).
-In the time of Moses, the first five books were committed to writing.
+In Moses’ time, the first five books were committed to writing.
 To this were added, in later generations, the Spirit-breathed writings of the other prophets.
 Afterward, the Son of God preached and the Holy Spirit spoke by the apostles.
 Apostles and evangelists wrote it down.
 This is what we now call the Holy Scriptures (the 66 books of the Old and New Testaments).

 “The grass withers and the flowers fall, but the word of our God endures forever….Truly I tell you, until heaven and earth disappear, not the smallest letter or the least stroke of a pen, will by any means disappear from the Law until everything is accomplished.”
 (Isaiah 40:8; Matt 5:18)